nxpm/nxpm-docs/content/pages/introduction/index.md

 ---
 title: Introduction.
 date: Last Modified
 permalink: /
 eleventyNavigation:
 key: Introduction
 order: 0
 title: Introduction
 ---
-You have successfully launched your spacebook.
-If you are new here, you may want to [read the docs](https://spacebook.app/) for tips and tricks on setting up your project.
+`@nxpm/stack` is a set of schematics that generates an opinionated full-stack application in a Nx Workspace based on the PANNG Stack (Prisma, Angular, Nest, Nx, GraphQL).